agrc/gis.utah.gov/src/content/blog/2015-02-02-must-read-for-arcgis-desktop-users-image-server.md

   - image server
   - mapserv
 date: 2015-02-02 14:56:21 -0700
-title: 'Must Read for ArcGIS Desktop Users: Image Server Deprecation'
+title: "Must Read for ArcGIS Desktop Users: Image Server Deprecation"
-categories:
-  - Featured
-  - SGID Blog
 published: false
+category: SGID Blog
 ---

 <p>Beginning January 16, 2016 UGRC will no longer support legacy Image Server.
 This means that users of all versions of ArcGIS Desktop will <strong>not</strong> be able to connect to the SGID Image Server (connections established using the <em>Add Image Server Connection</em> button).
 All links to Image Server saved within an mxd will be broken. </p>